godotengine/godot-website/collections/_article/meet-nodes-godot-event-paris.md

 ---
 title: "Meet the Nodes - Godot event in Paris"
-excerpt: "Get ready to Meet the Nodes in person: we are organising a Godot event on Saturday 22 April 2017 in Paris, where many Godot developers will be giving talks, lead workshops or just be available to discuss the engine and game development!
+excerpt: "Get ready to Meet the Nodes in person: we are organizing a Godot event on Saturday 22 April 2017 in Paris, where many Godot developers will be giving talks, lead workshops or just be available to discuss the engine and game development!
 This will be a great occasion for European community members to meet Godot's lead developer, Juan Linietsky (reduz), who usually lives in Argentina."
 categories: ["events"]
 author: Rémi Verschelde